 - League to Dubai related ground transportation in Dubai.

 - * Players are required to pay the tax element on flights upto a maximum of £200

-- Players qualifying for the League to Dubai Grand Finals are responsible for making their own way to and from the UK departure airport.
+- Winners of the League to Dubai Grand National Final are responsible for making their own way to and from the UK departure airport.

 - By entering the League to Dubai you agree that you may be included through both text and images on any advertising, marketing or promotional information set out by the League to Dubai.

-- Any player qualifying to the Grand Finals in Dubai will need to have appropriate travel insurance; League to Dubai will not be liable for any loss, injury, or illness
+- Winners of the National Finals and travelling to Dubai will need to have appropriate travel insurance; League to Dubai will not be liable for any costs relating to any loss, injury, or illness.

-- League to Dubai reserve the right to change the regional venues and Grand final venue without prior or written notice.
+- League to Dubai reserve the right to amend both the dates for play and / or the regional final venues and Grand final venue without prior or written notice.

 - Whilst every effort will be made to not place entrants from the same club in the same league, League to Dubai reserve the right to do so when in the best interests of the competition.

-- Should play not be possible at any stage of the regional playoffs or at the finals in Dubai, League to Dubai reserve the right to amend the format and qualification process of the competition without reinstating the lost round of golf.
+- Should play not be possible at any stage of the competition, League to Dubai reserve the right to amend the format and qualification process of the competition without reinstating the lost round of golf.

 - League to Dubai reserve the right to amend or cancel any aspect of the competition should there be cause to do so.

-- Any player reaching the Grand Finals on 2 separate occasions may only enter further League to Dubai competitions at the discretion of the tournament committee
+- Any player winning the Regional Finals on 2 separate occasions may only enter further League to Dubai competitions at the discretion of the tournament committee.

 And Finally – League to Dubai do not support the actions of golfers that are seen to “protect their handicap” we share and source information on golfers with governing bodies, golf clubs, other national and local competitions and golfers themselves in order to eliminate those players that do not utilise the CONGU handicap system in the way it is designed.